LOADING ...

 theater of war as an alternative to the in

-France, to Turkish pressure on Russian forces
+France, to relieve Turkish pressure on Russian

 via the Black Sea. campaign is also significant

-Australian force was commanded by Australian,
+Australian military force was by Australian,

 of English, officers.